 Should the Trust Board determine that collections are a positive and appropriate arena for the Reserve to expand into on-site, it will be necessary to devise creative solutions for collections management.

-This may include, though not necessarily limited to, entering into a formal partnership with the museum.
+This may include, though

+not necessarily limited to, entering into a formal partnership with the museum.
 This is also true for archival materials.
 The Trust Board is generating archival materials that represent its administrative history.
 These materials have been organized and placed in Front Doors, ca. 2004.
 Courtesy of boxes that remain in the office (taking up valuable space).
 To date, no long-term solution has been considered for these important resources.
 A Scope of Collections Statement is underway to help determine solutions to some of these concerns.
-A Museum Management Plan for the Reserve's NPS collection is currently underway by staff at North Cascades National Park Service Complex.
+A Museum Management Plan for the Reserve's NPS collection was completed in 2005 by a regional NPS team.